Milkfish: Habitat

-These fishes generally feed on algae and small invertebrates.
-They tend to school around coasts and islands with coral reefs.
+Adults tend to school around coasts and islands with coral reefs.
 The young fry live at sea for two to three weeks and then migrate during the juvenile stage to mangrove swamps, estuaries, and sometimes lakes, and return to sea to mature sexually and reproduce.
-Females spawn at night up to 5 million eggs in saline shallow waters.
+Juveniles prefer to settle in undisturbed coastal ecosystems that are semi-enclosed, calm, shallow, free from predators, and rich in aquatic vegetation.
+In their natural habitats, milkfish are very adaptable to both changes in environmental conditions and diet.
+Milkfish are good osmoregulators and extremely euryhaline.